qubegubble/iec104-simulation/README.md

 **Contributing**

 - Bug reports and PRs are welcome.
 Please add tests for new features and follow the simple style used in the codebase.

-**License**

-- Add a `LICENSE` file to this repo to document the intended license (MIT is a common choice).
-If none exists, the project is currently unlicensed.

 **Contact**